Whimsy Stick

 Flirt Pole for Overexcited Dogs: Structure Builds the Calm

-Minutes per session max
+Minutes per session maximum

 1 rule